 Bamboo holds the world record for being the fastest growing plant.
 This is welcome news for the impatient gardeners among us – or is it?
 While bamboo provides the instant gratification of being a fast grower, some varieties of bamboo can become very invasive and grow out of control.
-But is black bamboo invasive?
+Is black bamboo invasive though?
 Read on for the answer and learn how to care for black bamboo plants in the garden.

 Is Black Bamboo Invasive?

 There are several varieties of bamboo with black culms (stems) and over 1,200 species of bamboo in general.
 Phyllostachys nigra, or ‘black bamboo,’ has the potential to be very invasive.
 This Chinese native is classified as a running bamboo, meaning it spreads quickly by underground rhizomes.
 However, do not let that discourage you from planting it.
 With some black bamboo information in hand, you will know how to minimize its invasiveness.

 How to Care for Black Bamboo Plants

 Running bamboo types, such as black bamboo plants, are ideal for creating a dense hedge or privacy screen.
-Your plants should be placed 3-5 feet (.91-1.5 m.) apart for this purpose.
+Your plants should be placed 3 to 5 feet (1-1.5 m.) apart for this purpose.
 However, you will probably only want to consider growing black bamboo if you have a very sizable area for it spread out.

 There are many strategies you could employ to contain the size of a bamboo grove, such as root pruning or even a root barrier.
-If opting for a root barrier, install the barrier at least 36 inches (91 cm.) deep between the bamboo grove and the rest of your property using materials in the trench that are impenetrable, such as rolls of fiberglass or 60 mil polypropylene.
+If you’re opting for a root barrier, install the barrier at least 36 inches (91 cm.) deep between the bamboo grove and the rest of your property using materials in the trench that are impenetrable, such as rolls of fiberglass or 60 mil polypropylene.
 The barrier itself should protrude 2 inches (5 cm.) above the ground to discourage any wayward rhizomes.

 If all of this seems too daunting or if you have minimal garden space, then remember this black bamboo information: black bamboo, like other types, can also be enjoyed as a container plant.